 How do you find acidic hair products?

-As with anything else related to your precious mane, your first stop in choosing a new care routine should be a text to your stylist.
-If you’re not on meme-swapping terms, don’t worry—a standard consultation appointment or call to the salon will work just as well.
+As with most haircare concerns, your first course of action when building a new routine should be to text your stylist.
+They can tell you if acidic haircare suits your particular hair type and color.
+If you’re not on meme-swapping terms, a standard consultation appointment or call to the salon will work just as well.

-Thinking about investing in a new hair care routine?
-Use our salon locator to book an appointment with a stylist near you.
+Use our salon locator to book an appointment with a pro near you.